-This program will offer direct payments to eligible poultry/livestock and plasticulture producers.
+This program will offer direct payments to eligible poultry/Swine and plasticulture producers.
 Assistance will only involve losses associated with these hurricanes that were not covered under other USDA disaster programs.

 Information on qualifying situations are listed below.
 To apply, please click on the links to the right.
-Applications will be accepted July 1, 2021 through December 31, 2021.
+Applications are still being accepted until October 31, 2022.

 This program will also offer technical and financial assistance to woodland owners in the emergency-declared counties that were affected by these hurricanes.
 Comprehensive forest management plans will be offered to those landowners in order to assess the storm impacts to their woodlands and identify beneficial management recommendations.
 Eligibility requirements and program details for the “Woodland Recovery” component of the grant are very different than those for the poultry/livestock and plasticulture operations.
 Details about the “Woodland Recovery” program will be available beginning mid-July, 2021 by contacting your local NC Forest Service County Ranger’s office by visiting:

 - Swine income loss assistance for growers

 - Poultry damaged houses (Poultry Cost Share Assistance to Damaged Houses if each house had a minimum 15 percent death loss of Birds)